simondotm/beeb-vsc/README.md

 # Beeb VSC
-[Visual Studio Code](https://code.visualstudio.com/) Extension to support simple code development for BBC Micro.
+[Visual Studio Code](https://code.visualstudio.com/) Extension to support code development primarily for BBC Micro, but it might be useful for other 6502 based machines.

 Visual Studio Code is free and really good for general retro/6502 development, so this extension was created to enhance the experience by providing syntax colouring for 6502 opcodes, labels, and BBC BASIC commands & functions supported by [BeebAsm](https://github.com/tom-seddon/beebasm).

+# Features

-## Supported syntax:
+## Syntax Highlighting:
 - All **6502 op-codes** (no 65C02 op codes yet)
 - **.label** style labels
 - **$** or **&** style hex constants